kuayc/kuayAmazon/README.md

 Overview
 --------
-This is a nodeJS & mySQL command-line app that clones the business logic of an online retailer.
+This is a nodeJS/mySQL command-line app that clones the business logic of an online retailer.

 Node.js
 -------